 Will you be completing service requests prior to the storm?

 The health and safety of our team members and residents is our top concern.
 If severe weather conditions make it unsafe for our team to operate, we will pause operations, and complete service requests as soon as it’s safe.
-Our priority following a severe weather event will be to ensure every impacted home is in livable condition.
+Our priority following a severe weather event will be to ensure every impacted home is in livable condition as quickly as possible.
 Outstanding service requests may be delayed until that is achieved.